Skip to content

 Trustpilot Presence

-D24 has no Trustpilot profile at all: the review URLs for both d24.com and directa24.com return 404, verified directly in July 2026.
+D24 has no Trustpilot profile at all, under either the current name or the legacy Directa24 one.
 That is the normal state for a processor players never see by name, but it removes the easiest outside check on service quality.
 Vet D24 the way its actual customers would: reference calls with merchants you obtain from its commercial team, a conversation with SOFTSWISS or SoftGamings about connector performance, and a pilot with real volume before routing anything critical.
 Ignore ratings attached to directa.it or directa.co.uk, which belong to unrelated companies.

-D24's homepage claims 500+ clients and 260M+ monthly transactions, and not one client is verifiable.
-There are no case studies on d24.com, no trade-press article names an operator, and the casino names that circulate (BetBoom, 22Bet, Betway, Brazino777, PlayOJO and others) trace back exclusively to affiliate listicles that recycle each other without cashier screenshots or operator statements.
-This catalog records zero clients rather than launder those names into a client list.
-What holds up instead is category-level evidence: the SOFTSWISS payment-partners listing, SoftGamings reselling D24 to its casino operators, PXP Financial routing Brazilian Pix withdrawals through it, connector listings at Rebilly and NORBr, and Deriv's published deposit guides on the trading side.
+D24 claims 500+ clients and 260M+ monthly transactions, and not one of those clients is verifiable.
+It never filled in its own case-studies section, which still runs the CMS placeholder entries about healthcare and urban development instead of client stories.
+No operator has been named in trade press either, and the casino names in circulation (BetBoom, 22Bet, Betway, Brazino777, PlayOJO and others) trace back exclusively to affiliate listicles that recycle each other without cashier screenshots or operator statements.
+None of them belongs in a client list.
+What holds up instead is category-level evidence: the SOFTSWISS payment-partners listing, SoftGamings reselling D24 to its casino operators, PXP Financial routing Brazilian Pix withdrawals through it, connector listings at Rebilly and NORBr, an August 2024 partnership that put D24's APM menu on Yuno's orchestration platform, and Deriv's published deposit guides on the trading side.
 That establishes a real, in-production processor with gambling-platform distribution.
 It does not establish who runs on it, and an operator doing due diligence should ask D24 directly for referenceable merchants.

 Operational Details